 Cat Travel: Everything There Is To Know

 Cats love their routine, their comfort, and their territory.
 It is completely opposite to the purpose of cat carriers in which you break your cat’s routine, to take them away from their comfort and territory.
 No wonder cats are often reluctant to enter their carrier!
 However, there are ways to make your cat change opinion about their carrier.
-Moreover, we provided a few tips on how to travel with your cat.

 See how our modern life differ from our cats’.

 First, you need to choose a proper carrier.
 Not a teeny tiny thing your cat barely fits in.
 No, it must be large enough, have large openings to let the cat breath and be easily cleanable.
 Carriers of all sizes and shapes exist, so make sure to pick the best one for your feline friend.

 How to put your cat in a carrier and make them comfortable

 Now you have a proper cat carrier, we shall go to the next step: putting your cat in the carrier.